Mariam-Nassar/dm-ai-jobs-dashboard/README.md

 # Project Overview

-Artificial Intelligence is transforming the global workforce landscape.
+Artificial Intelligence is rapidly transforming labor markets worldwide.

-Some professions are rapidly growing due to increasing technology adoption, while others face high automation risk and declining demand.
+Some jobs are becoming more valuable due to increasing technology adoption, while others face high automation risk and declining demand.

-This project analyzes workforce trends using Machine Learning and Business Intelligence techniques to answer critical questions such as:
+This project uses Data Mining and Machine Learning techniques to analyze workforce transformation and answer important business questions such as:

 - Which jobs are most vulnerable to AI automation?
-- Which skills increase career stability?
+- Which skills improve career stability?
 - How does AI risk affect salaries?
 - Which workforce groups are future-proof?
 - How can organizations prepare for workforce transformation?

-The platform provides predictive analytics and interactive visualizations for workforce intelligence and strategic decision-making.
+The platform provides predictive analytics and interactive business intelligence dashboards for workforce analysis and strategic decision-making.

 ---